-- Each application must contain a correct SF-424 (R&R) cover page for the submitting institution only. - Each application must contain a unique budget corresponding to the expenditures for that application's submitting institution only. - Each application must contain a unique budget justification corresponding to the expenditures for that application's submitting institution only.
+- Each application must contain a correct SF 424 (R&R) cover page for the submitting institution only. - Each application must contain a unique budget corresponding to the expenditures for that application's submitting institution only. - Each application must contain a unique budget justification corresponding to the expenditures for that application's submitting institution only.

-Collaborations that include a DOE National Laboratory should note that proposals from a DOE National Laboratory must be submitted in response to the companion laboratory announcement (LAB 15-1210) in PAMS.
+Collaborations that include a DOE National Laboratory should note that proposals from a DOE National Laboratory should be submitted in response to the companion laboratory announcement (LAB 15-1295 in PAMS very important that every application in the collaborative group be identical (including the title) with the exception of the budget and budget justification pages.

-Each application belonging to a collaborative group should have the same title in Block 11 of the SF 424 (R&R) form or the corresponding project title block in PAMS.
+Each application belonging to a collaborative group should have the same title in Block 11 of the SF 424 (R&R) form.

 The Office of Science will use the multiple applications associated with a collaborative group to create one consolidated document for merit review that consists of the common, identical application materials combined with a set of detailed budgets from the partner institutions.
-It is very important that every application in the collaborative group be identical (including the title) with the exception of the budget and budget justification pages.
+It is